vahtyah/LeetCodeSolutions/Sliding Window/README.md

 [2537.
 Count the Number of Good Subarrays](/Sliding%20Window%2F2537.%20Count%20the%20Number%20of%20Good%20Subarrays): Count subarrays with at least K equal pairs

+[2799.
+Count Complete Subarrays in an Array](/Sliding%20Window%2F2799.%20Count%20Complete%20Subarrays%20in%20an%20Array): Count subarrays containing all distinct array values

 [3208.
 Alternating Groups II](/Sliding%20Window%2F3208.%20Alternating%20Groups%20II): Find longest substring with alternating adjacent group sizes

 [3306.
 Count of Substrings Containing Every Vowel and K Consonants II](/Sliding%20Window%2F3306.%20Count%20of%20Substrings%20Containing%20Every%20Vowel%20and%20K%20Consonants%20II): Count substrings with all vowels and K consonants